acityinohio/blockcy-slate/source/index.html.md

 While <strong>our Ethereum API</strong> is very similar to the API here, it's different enough to necessitate its own documentation; you can find those docs here: <a href="https://www.blockcypher.com/dev/ethereum/">https://www.blockcypher.com/dev/ethereum/</a>.
 </aside>

-BlockCypher's API provides a superset of the endpoints you'd find in reference implementations, in addition to some special features that make BlockCypher uniquely powerful, like our unconfirmed transaction [Confidence Factor](#confidence-factor), dependable WebHook or WebSockets-based [Events](#events-and-hooks), [On-Chain Microtransactions](#microtransaction-api), and [Payment Forwarding](#payment-forwarding).
+BlockCypher's API provides a superset of the endpoints you'd find in reference implementations, in addition to some special features that make BlockCypher uniquely powerful, like our unconfirmed transaction [Confidence Factor](#confidence-factor), dependable WebHook or WebSockets-based [Events](#events-and-hooks), and [Address Forwarding](#address-forwarding).

 Consequently, if you're familiar with a blockchain's reference implementation, you'll feel at home using BlockCypher, but without worrying about scaling or implementation challenges.
 And if you're not familiar---with the reference implementations or blockchains in general---BlockCypher's API is a great way to dip your toes into blockchain development, without a lengthy setup process.
 In either case, BlockCypher has 99.99% up-time, and maintains an expressive, logical API that you'll love.